owncast/owncast.github.io/content/docs/quickstart.md

 ## Test
 1. Point your broadcasting software at your new server using `rtmp://yourserver/live` and the stream key you set above and start your stream.
 1. Access your server in your web browser by visiting `http://yourserver:8080`.
+1. You can visit the Admin dashboard at `http://yourserver:8080/admin` where you can check visitor and server stats.
+To login, use `admin` and the stream key as the password.

 ### That's it!